-AUDREY is a documentary and fiction filmmaker from a small town in Northern New Jersey.
-With a background in psychology and experience working with end-of-life and special needs individuals as a doula, Audrey embraces storytelling with care and humility.
-Audrey's projects often focus on activism and delve into themes such as mental health, disability, community, and resilience.
-After graduating from NYU Tisch in 2020, Audrey’s short film Before We Die won Best Short Film at the Boston Film Festival, while her feature-length screenplay Balloons Over Neptune was named a finalist for the Sundance Feature Film Development Lab.
+After graduating from NYU Tisch in 2020, Audrey’s short film Before We Die won Best Short Film at the 38th Boston Film Festival, while her feature-length screenplay Balloons Over Neptune was named a finalist for the Sundance Feature Film Development Lab.
 In 2022, she took part in the Austin Film Festival's Writers Conference and Pitch Competition.
 The following year, Audrey and her writing partner, Francesca Lopez, were awarded a narrative lab scholarship by Stowe Story Labs to develop their women-centered television series Kitchen Tables, which is currently in development with Harlem Film Company.
 In 2024, Audrey collaborated with the International Center of Photography on a project exploring love and communication in deaf/hearing relationships.
-Most recently, she received the 2025 Voices With Impact Grant and is now co-directing a feature-length documentary about refugees and immigrants in New Jersey.
-Audrey's films have been recognized by Raindance Film Festival, Austin Film Festival, Brooklyn Film Festival, Voices With Impact Film Festival and more. |
+Most recently, she received the 2025 Voices With Impact Grant and is now co-directing a feature-length documentary that centers on a refugee resettlement organization in New Jersey.
+Audrey's films have been recognized by Raindance Film Festival (Best Documentary Short Nominee), Brooklyn Film Festival, Nòt Film Fest, Austin Film Festival, and more. |

 I believe that given the opportunity to fully see and understand another’s experience, humans have a wild and innate capacity to love.